THE RAILWAY INDUSTRY INNOVATION AWARDS

 Former Managing Director of Angel Trains

-The former Managing Director of the Angel Trains Group has also served as Chairman of the Railway Industry Association, the Railway Sector Advisory Group and is also Chairman of the UK team of the Railway Children charity.
+The former Managing Director of the Angel Trains Group has also served as Chairman of the Railway Industry Association, the Railway Sector Advisory Group and is also Chairman of the UK arm of the Railway Children charity.

 Editor of Modern Railways magazine